Back To Search Results

 Personnel

-A trained cardiothoracic surgeon, anesthesiologist, cardiologist, imaging specialist, surgical assistants/nursing, scrub/operating room technicians, and ancillary staff are recommended for a successful, safe procedure.
+For a successful, safe procedure, a trained cardiothoracic surgeon, anesthesiologist, cardiologist, imaging specialist, surgical assistants/nursing, scrub/operating room technicians, and ancillary staff are recommended.

 Preparation

-The primary goal in preparation for the Ross procedure along with any other surgical procedure is to achieve sterility.
-This means the chest needs to be shaved and sterilized, followed by placement of sterile drapes to allow access to the surgical field only once the opening of the chest during the procedure has occurred.
-The Ross procedure is conducted under general anesthesia, and therefore pre-anesthetic evaluation and intubation for maintaining airway and sedation are utilized.
+The primary goal in preparation for the Ross and any other surgical procedure is to achieve sterility.
+This means the chest needs to be shaved and sterilized, followed by the placement of sterile drapes to allow access to the surgical field only once the opening of the chest during the procedure has occurred.
+The Ross procedure is conducted under general anesthesia; therefore, pre-anesthetic evaluation and intubation are utilized to maintain the airway and sedation.
 Depending on the center and the operator, pre-operative and perioperative transesophageal echo may be performed.

 Technique or Treatment

-Following a median sternotomy, the Ross procedure begins with standard exposure of the heart and the aorta followed by establishing cardioplegia and initiation of cardiopulmonary bypass.
-The ascending aorta is opened transversely about a centimeter above the origin of the right coronary artery (RCA).
-The aorta is opened and the aortic valve is inspected.
+Following a median sternotomy, the Ross procedure begins with standard exposure of the heart and the aorta, followed by establishing cardioplegia and initiation of cardiopulmonary bypass.
+The ascending aorta is opened transversely about a centimeter above the origin of the right coronary artery.
+The aorta is opened, and the aortic valve is inspected.
 In some cases, the valve may be repaired.
-If repair is not possible, then the pulmonary artery is opened and the pulmonary valve is inspected to ensure that it has normal anatomy.
-If the decision is made to proceed with the Ross procedure, the aorta is separated from the aorta, the diseased aortic valve is excised and the coronary buttons are prepared.
+If repair is impossible, the pulmonary artery is opened, and the valve is inspected to ensure normal anatomy.
+If the decision is made to proceed with the Ross procedure, the aorta is separated from the aorta, the diseased aortic valve is excised, and the coronary buttons are prepared.
 Next, the pulmonary valve is excised.

 Complications